 - They are a more durable solution and can last a lifetime

 - It's easier to maintain good oral hygiene with an implant (less chance of decay and gum disease)

 - They help maintain the structure of the jawbone and the shape of the face

-On the downside, implants require some surgery and are much more expensive than a bridge fitted over teeth.
-If you take into account the lifetime cost and inconvenience of replacing your bridge, though, an implant may work out as a good investment in the long run.
+On the downside, implants require some surgery and are more expensive than a bridge fitted over teeth.
+If you take into account the lifetime cost and inconvenience of replacing your tooth bridge, though, an implant may work out to be a good investment in the long run.

 If you are missing a tooth because of trauma, you may need additional time to heal before the implant process commences.

 The animation below shows the process for fitting a 3-unit bridge compared to a single-tooth implant: